jordantikov-gif/hotel_booking_system/README.md

 **My Project Booking System** is a web-based application for managing online bookings.
 It allows users to browse available hotels or services, leave comments, and make reservations directly through the website.

-The project was entirely developed by me as my first full-stack web application using **PHP, MySQL, HTML, CSS, and Bootstrap 5**.
+The project was entirely developed by me as my first full-stack web application using **PHP, MySQL, HTML, CSS, javaScript and Bootstrap 5**.

 ---

 ## 🧩 Features
 - User-friendly interface for browsing and booking services
 - Booking form with validation and database integration
+- Interactive calendar built with JavaScript for selecting available dates
+- Real-time price calculation based on number of guests and nights
+- Capacity tracking per day with live feedback in the calendar
 - Admin login system protected with hashed passwords (`password_hash`, `password_verify`)
 - **Admin panel** to view, edit, and delete bookings in real time
 - Responsive design built with Bootstrap 5